- 1.1 Referral, diagnosis and investigations

-To find out why the committee made the 2018 recommendations on short-term bridging treatment with glucocorticoids and how they might affect practice, see rationale and impact
+For a short explanation of why the committee made the 2018 recommendations and how they might affect practice, see the rationale and impact section on short-term bridging treatment with glucocorticoids.

 1.4.3 Offer additional cDMARDs (oral methotrexate, leflunomide, sulfasalazine or hydroxychloroquine) in combination in a step-up strategy when the treatment target (remission or low disease activity) has not been achieved despite dose escalation.

 NICE has published technology appraisal guidance on biological and targeted synthetic DMARDs for RA.
-For full details, see the NICE Pathway on rheumatoid arthritis.
+For full details, see RA technology appraisals on our topic page on arthritis.
 For guidance on using DMARDs to achieve treatment targets, see recommendation 1.2.1.

 The recommendations below are from NICE technology appraisal guidance 72.
 The 2009 guideline committee reviewed the evidence on anakinra and incorporated the recommendations into the guideline.
 The technology appraisal was then withdrawn.